Sort & Filter Form

-Action Toolbar with default label: Show <number of filtered items> <name of filtered content/list>, default “results”)
+Action toolbar with default label: Show <number of filtered items> <name of filtered content/list>, default “results”)

-Sort & filter form anatomy
+Sort and filter form anatomy

-- Trigger Sort & Filter Form: The filter modal is usually triggered by tapping on the filter button on the navigation bar.
+- Trigger Sort and Filter Form: The filter modal is usually triggered by tapping on the filter button on the navigation bar.
 As a secondary option, the filter button can be placed on the toolbar if there is no available space in the navigation bar.
 The filter button should be a text button.

 - Filtered Results: As soon as a filter is applied, the filter button in the navigation bar should display the number of applied filters.
 This helps users to understand how many filters have been applied.

-Several form cell controls can be used with a sort & filter form, for example, filter form cell (single/multiple selection), stepper, slider, switch form cell, segmented control form cell, pickers, and order picker form cell.
+Several form cell controls can be used with a sort and filter form, for example, filter form cell (single/multiple selection), stepper, slider, switch form cell, segmented control form cell, pickers, and order picker form cell.

 Different types of filters require different components.
 A switch allows users to set something on or off, a stepper increases or decreases a value, a range slider could be used to set a range, a filter form can set several textual filter options.
 Use the appropriate component that meets the users’ needs.